Twin Lakes Academy Middle School Students Are STEAMING

 William Jackson, STEAM Educator

-about how their future career choices will be influenced by
+learning how their future career choices will be

-collaboration of SPACEX, NASA, Blue Origin and other
+NASA, Blue Origin and other companies are providing

 The internet has changed how students are educated,